Astra WordPress Theme Review – An Ideal Beginner Theme Boasting 70 Designs!

 Despite the free version being solid, I believe most WordPress users who use Astra on a live website will eventually upgrade to Astra Pro.

 From only $59 per year, it gives you premium support and hundreds of new styling and layout options.
-Those who select an agency package will also be able to use the starter sites website designs marked as ‘Agency’ and be able to download other premium Brainstorm Force plugins.
+Those who select one of the higher-tier premium bundle package will also be able to use the starter sites website designs marked as ‘Agency’ and be able to download other premium Brainstorm Force plugins.